- “Millennial Libertarianism” with Alexander McCobin – 3/5/14

 - “Great Myths of The Great Depression” with Lawrence Reed

 Contrary to the popular myth, capitalism didn’t bring on the Great Depression and Franklin Roosevelt didn’t save us from it.
 Nor was Herbert Hoover a friend of free enterprise.
-Based on his widely-acclaimed essay, ‘Great Myths of the Great Depression,’ Lawrence Reed’s webinar lecture will blow away the errors and explain the real causes of the debacle of the 1930s as well as the policy mistakes that prolonged it.
+Based on his widely-acclaimed essay, ‘Great Myths of the Great Depression,’ Lawrence Reed’s webinar lecture blows away the errors and explains the real causes of the debacle of the 1930s as well as the policy mistakes that prolonged it.

 - “Proving Libertarian Morality” with Stefan Molyneux